ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

-# Light Switch Lua Tutorial
+# Light Bulb Game Tutorial

-Welcome to the wonderful world of scripting in **CORE**!
-We have a complete programming language available, so the possibilities are endless.

-* For details on [Lua](/tutorials/gameplay/lua_reference.md), check out the primer
-* If you're already more experienced, skip ahead to the [Manticoin Game](tutorials/gameplay/lua_basics_manticoin.md) tutorial!
-* For debugging we have our own script debugger, you can enable it via the **View* menu.
-    You can toggle breakpoints by clicking on a line number in the internal editor
-* Lastly, we have a section on [code conventions](/tutorials/gameplay/lua_style_guide.md) as well

 ## Overview

+!!!
+"About this Tutorial"
     * Completion time: TODO: TBD
     * Knowledge level: No prior knowledge of Lua

+**CORE** uses the **Lua** programming language, so make sure to check out our [primer](lua_reference.md) if you haven't worked with the language before.
+* For debugging, we have our own script debugger, you can enable it via the **View** menu.
+    You can toggle breakpoints by clicking on a line number in the internal editor.
+* Lastly, we have a section on [code conventions](lua_style_guide.md) as well.

 This tutorial will cover: